West Antelope Bridge

 The West Antelope Bridge near Flora, North Dakota is a pin-connected Pratt pony truss structure that was built in 1907.
 It was listed on the National Register of Historic Places in 1997.

-It brings an unpaved, little-maintained county road over the Sheyenne River.
+The bridge is the oldest documented bridge in Benson County.
+County commissioners awarded an $1100 contract to Fargo Bridge and Iron Company in September 1907.
+Fargo Bridge and Iron built nearly all of the metal truss bridges in the county between 1900 and 1920.
+The bridge brings an unpaved, little-maintained county road over the Sheyenne River.